Charcuterie Board Presentation: Easy Food Garnish Ideas

 - Dried fruit- figs, apricots, pears, apples, prunes

-- Pickles- sweet gherkins and onions, artisanal pickles
+- Pickles- sweet gherkins and onions, artisanal pickles, olives

 - Preserves- chutney, jams, jelly, compote